NLPSpace/CNN/README.md

 # CNN from scratches
-In this note, we will work on the scratches
+In this note, we will work on the scratches.
+Convolutional Neural Network or CNN is mostly used deep learning model for image processing.